Transformer Circuits Can Realize Clustering Algorithms: Introduction

 \section{Introduction}

 Clustering is one of the most fundamental and widely studied problems in computer science, dating back to the mid-20th century \citep{lloyd1982least, macqueen1967some}.
-Classic algorithms (such as, $k$-means clustering), which aim to group data points into meaningful clusters, have impacted diverse fields ranging from biology and ecology to economics, social studies, and machine learning~\citep{hartigan1975clustering, aggarwal2013data}.
-Despite their widespread utility, clustering problems are computationally challenging and have been shown to be an NP-hard problem, even when the number of clusters is two~\citep{dasgupta2008hardness}.
-The combination of their widespread impact and inherent hardness of these algorithms has driven decades of research into their underlying theory and methodology.
+Classic problems (such as, $k$-means clustering), which aim to group data points into meaningful clusters, have impacted diverse fields ranging from biology and ecology to economics, social studies, and machine learning~\citep{hartigan1975clustering, aggarwal2013data}.
+Despite their widespread utility, clustering problems are computationally challenging, shown to be NP-hard, even when the number of clusters is two~\citep{dasgupta2008hardness}.
+The combination of their widespread impact and inherent hardness has driven decades of research into their underlying theory and methodology.

 Despite the historical prevalence of clustering algorithms, the rise of deep learning has significantly altered the recent landscape of machine learning research.
-Deep learning architectures --- the {\em transformer} architecture in particular~\citep{vaswani2017attention} --- excel at learning hierarchical features from raw data, reducing the need to explicitly identify clusters from data features. transformers can flexibly express many functions and capabilities, from associative clustering of patterns~\citep{hoover2023energy, krotov2016dense}, to complex cognitive capabilities, like natural language processing and vision~\citep{vaswani2017attention, yuan2021tokens}.
-However, exactly how transformer mechanisms --- attention, normalization, feed-forward layers, residual connections and such --- contribute to precise algorithmic capabilities remains largely unclear.
+Deep learning architectures, and the transformer in particular~\citep{vaswani2017attention}, excel at learning hierarchical features from raw data, reducing the need to explicitly identify clusters from data features.
+However, exactly how transformer mechanisms, such as attention, normalization, feed-forward layers, residual connections, contribute to its precise algorithmic expressivity remains largely unclear.